Greater Augusta Association of REALTORS®

-Please contact Stacie Adkins at 706-736-0429 if you have any questions or to confirm that the Real Estate Professional you have a complaint against is a REALTOR member that the Greater Augusta Association of REALTORS has jurisdiction over.
+Please contact Stacie Adkins at 706-736-0429 if you have any questions or to confirm if the Real Estate Professional you have a complaint against is a REALTOR member which the Greater Augusta Association of REALTORS has jurisdiction over.

 Arbitration, a form of alternative dispute resolution, is a legal technique for the resolution of disputes outside the courts.
 The parties to a dispute refer it to one or more persons (the “arbitrators, arbiters or arbitral tribunal), whose decision (the award) they agree to be bound.
 It is a settlement technique in which a third party reviews the case and imposes a decision that is legally binding for both sides.